tiprankstipranks

 NETL Summary

-NETL is an exchange-traded fund that follows the Colterpoint Net Lease Real Estate Index, focusing on U.S. real estate companies that own properties rented out under long-term “net lease” agreements.
-These landlords collect rent while tenants cover most property costs like taxes and maintenance.
-Well-known holdings include Realty Income and W. P. Carey.
-Investors might consider NETL for diversification and potential steady income from rent-focused real estate businesses.
-However, it is concentrated in real estate, so its price can go up and down with the property market and interest rate changes.
+NETL is an exchange-traded fund that follows the Colterpoint Net Lease Real Estate Index, focusing on U.S. companies that own commercial properties rented out under long-term “net lease” agreements.
+These are often steady, rent-paying properties like stores, warehouses, and casinos.
+Well-known holdings include Realty Income and VICI Properties.
+Investors might consider NETL for diversification and potential regular income from real estate without having to buy properties directly.
+However, it can go up and down with the real estate market and may be hurt by rising interest rates or weak demand for commercial space.

 How much will it cost me?The NETLease Corporate Real Estate ETF (NETL) has an expense ratio of 0.60%, which means you’ll pay $6 per year for every $1,000 you invest.
 This is slightly higher than the average for ETFs because it is a specialized fund that focuses on a niche area of real estate, requiring more active management.
 However, this cost may be worth it for investors seeking targeted exposure to net lease real estate.